craigmc08/ski-heat-map/README.md

 ```

 Currently, it is not possible to adjust filter settings from the command line.
 Write a node.js script to have much more control over configuration.

+### Filters
+Available filters are:
+- `remove-lifts` Removes lift rides from the data